 With limitless options, I decided to time travel through my pages for the last several years and show you some visuals.
 Let me know if this sparks some creative ideas -- if so, pop over to the Daisy Yellow FB group and show us your journal -- or post on instagram tagged #daisyyellowart.

-Words + art + imagery + color all in one place.
+Words + art + imagery + color together.

 No matter what words, letters, symbols or numbers you choose to utilize, at some point in the process of creating your page those words need to be added| painted| stitched| stapled| attached| adhered| glued| etched| drawn| lettered.

 In an alternate universe, we could magic them onto the page, but this is not Bewitched.